kintone/mcp-server/README_en.md

 ## Limitations

+### Record Operation Limitations

-As of 2025/08/05, attachment fields cannot be specified in the record add/update tool.
+- **Attachment fields**: Attachment fields cannot be specified in the record add/update tool
-Also, for user selection fields, organization selection fields, and group selection fields, add/update is only possible if choices are set.
+- **Selection fields**: For user selection fields, organization selection fields, and group selection fields, add/update is only possible if choices are set

+### Feature Limitations

+- **Guest space not supported**: Cannot access apps within guest spaces
+- **Preview not supported**: App preview functionality is not available

 ## Support Policy